Duality of codes supported on regular lattices, with an application to enumerative combinatorics: Compatible Weights from Regular Supports

-\begin{proof}[Proof of Theorem \ref{rpm}] Throughout this proof, a sum over an empty set of indices is zero by definition.
+\begin{proof} Throughout this proof, a sum over an empty set of indices is zero by definition.
 Let us first show part \ref{111}.
 Part \ref{222} will follow easily.
 Fix any character $\chi \in \hat{G}$, and let $f,g:L \to \C$ be the complex-valued functions defined by